co-cart/co-cart/plugins/cocart/readme.txt

 ### CoCart: The #1 ecommerce RESTful API built for WooCommerce that scales for headless development.

-Take your **WooCommerce** business to the next level with **headless ecommerce**.
+Take your **WooCommerce** business to the next level with **headless ecommerce** using CoCart.

-Get started fast with [CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart)'s customizable REST API for WooCommerce and build headless ecommerce using your favorite technologies.
+[CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart)'s customizable REST API for WooCommerce allows you to separate your CMS from your presentation layer, while developers can use the frameworks and tools they love.

 ## The API

-CoCart provides the basic needs to help you get started with **headless ecommerce**.
+CoCart provides support for managing the user session, alternative options for doing this task do exist; however, their usage can be limited to applications of the same origin as the WordPress installation.
+This is due to WooCommerce using cookies to store user session tokens.

+CoCart provides the utilities to change this behavior during any cart request and passes the required information to HTTP Header so it can be cached client-side.
+The use of an HTTP Authorization header is optional allowing users to shop as a guest.

+#### Cart API

+Add **simple, variable** and **grouped products** to the cart by **product ID** or **SKU ID**, update cart items individually or in bulk and more.
+The flow is simple and returns an updated cart response every time with all the totals calculated and stock checks done for you making it easier to simply update your **UX/UI**.

 #### Products API

 Access products from your store to display how you like including a number of queries to help you filter by product categories, tags, attributes and more.
 You can even get posted reviews all without the need to authenticate.
 All the information you need about a product and it's conditions to help you with your UX/UI development is all provided ready for you.

-#### Cart API

-Add **simple, variable** and **grouped products** to the cart by **product ID** or **SKU ID**, update cart items individually or in bulk and more.
-The flow is simple and returns an updated cart response every time with all the totals calculated and stock checks done for you making it easier to simply update your **UX/UI**.

 #### Extras